Martin Luther King Jr.: Early childhood

-At his childhood home, Martin King Jr. and his two siblings read aloud the Bible as instructed by their father.
+At his childhood home, Martin Jr. and his two siblings read aloud the Bible as instructed by their father.
 After dinners, Martin Jr.'s grandmother Jennie, whom he affectionately referred to as "Mama", told lively stories from the Bible.
 Martin Jr.'s father regularly used whippings to discipline his children, sometimes having them whip each other.
 Martin Sr. later remarked, "[Martin Jr.] was the most peculiar child whenever you whipped him.
 He'd stand there, and the tears would run down, and he'd never cry."
 Once, when Martin Jr. witnessed his brother A.D. emotionally upset his sister Christine, he took a telephone and knocked A.D. unconscious with it.
 When Martin Jr. and his brother were playing at their home, A.D. slid from a banister and hit Jennie, causing her to fall unresponsive.
 Martin Jr., believing her dead, blamed himself and attempted suicide by jumping from a second-story window, but rose from the ground after hearing that she was alive.

-Martin King Jr. became friends with a white boy whose father owned a business across the street from his home.
+Martin Jr. became friends with a white boy whose father owned a business across the street from his home.
 In September 1935, when the boys were about six years old, they started school.
 King had to attend a school for black children, Yonge Street Elementary School, while his playmate went to a separate school for white children only.
 Soon afterwards, the parents of the white boy stopped allowing King to play with their son, stating to him, "we are white, and you are colored".
 When King relayed this to his parents, they talked with him about the history of slavery and racism in America, which King would later say made him "determined to hate every white person".
 His parents instructed him that it was his Christian duty to love everyone.

-Martin King Jr. witnessed his father stand up against segregation and discrimination.
+Martin Jr. witnessed his father stand up against segregation and discrimination.
 Once, when stopped by a police officer who referred to Martin Sr. as "boy", Martin Sr. responded sharply that Martin Jr. was a boy but he was a man.
 When Martin Jr's father took him into a shoe store in downtown Atlanta, the clerk told them they needed to sit in the back.
 Martin Sr. refused, asserting "We'll either buy shoes sitting here or we won't buy any shoes at all", before leaving the store with Martin Jr. He told Martin Jr. afterward, "I don't care how long I have to live with this system, I will never accept it."
 In 1936, Martin Sr. led hundreds of African Americans in a civil rights march to the city hall in Atlanta to protest voting rights discrimination.
 Martin Jr. later remarked that Martin Sr. was "a real father" to him.